Bill boosts NASA funding, makes Mars a priority

-CAPE CANAVERAL (FOX 13) - With US Senator Marco Rubio and US Senator Bill Nelson looking on; President Trump signed the NASA Authorization Act of 2017 Tuesday.
+CAPE CANAVERAL (FOX 13) - With U.S. senators Marco Rubio and Bill Nelson looking on, President Trump signed the NASA Authorization Act of 2017 Tuesday.

 "With this legislation, we support NASA's scientists, engineers, astronauts and their pursuit of discovery," the president said.

-The bill, sponsored by Sen. Nelson, boosts NASA's funding to $19.5 billion for 2018.
+The bill, sponsored by Sen. Nelson -- a one-time shuttle astronaut, boosts NASA's funding to $19.5 billion for 2018.
 Among other things, it makes a manned trip to Mars a key goal.

 "It's great to know a commitment has been made to move forward in this direction," Farr said.